-\felix{Intro to structure learning.} Since the scientific principle of reproducibility is instrumental for high quality standards in research, there is an increasing demand to present new algorithms with publicly available source code and datasets \citep[see \emph{e.g.}][]{Munafo:2017tp, Lamprecht:2020uj}.
+\felix{Intro to structure learning.} Since the scientific principle of reproducibility is instrumental for high-quality standards in research, there is an increasing demand to present new algorithms with publicly available source code and datasets \citep[see \emph{e.g.},][]{Munafo:2017tp, Lamprecht:2020uj}.
 With publicly available software we should, in principle, be able to easily compare different methods with respect to their performance in different settings.
-The reality is that the practical implementation of new approaches display high levels of heterogeneity on many aspects, which renders comparative studies both challenging and time consuming.
+The reality is that the practical implementation of new approaches displays high levels of heterogeneity in many aspects, which renders comparative studies both challenging and time-consuming.
 One of the main difficulties is that different algorithms may be implemented in different programming languages, with different dependencies.
-Different packages may differ with respect to the representation of graphical models, the data formats and the way they interface to the user, \emph{e.g.}\ through the command-line arguments, a configuration file or a function in a specific programming language.
-Another complication is that the number of computations increase rapidly in comparison studies, in particular when input parameters are altered, which requires parallel computation capabilities and careful bookkeeping to record and organise the results for reporting.
-As a result, researchers may invest considerable time in tailored benchmarking scripts to address these issues on a subset of algorithms.
-To complicate matters further, there is no single well established metric to evaluate the performance of structure learning algorithms.
-On the contrary, there is a wide range of different metrics to choose from \citep[see \emph{e.g.}][]{tsamardinos2006max,constantinou2021large} and researchers tend to use only a small subset to evaluate a new algorithm, typically focussed on those relevant to the problem their algorithm addresses.
+Different packages may differ with respect to the representation of graphical models, the data formats, and the way they interface to the user, \emph{e.g.},\ through the command-line arguments, a configuration file, or a function in a specific programming language.
+Another complication is that the number of computations increases rapidly in comparison studies, especially when input parameters are altered, which requires parallel computation capabilities and careful bookkeeping to record and organise the results for reporting.
+As a result, researchers may invest considerable effort in producing benchmarking scripts, and may only be able to implement comprehensive comparisons for a handful of relevant algorithms.
+To complicate matters further, there is no single well-established metric to evaluate the performance of structure learning algorithms.
+On the contrary, there is a wide range of different metrics to choose from \citep[see \emph{e.g.},][]{tsamardinos2006max, scutari2019learns, constantinou2021large} and researchers tend to use only a small selected subset of these to evaluate a new algorithm, typically focusing on those relevant to the problem their algorithm addresses.